Going Without Medicare Part D May Not Make Sense

 To enroll in SeniorCare, you must:

-- be a U.S. citizen or have qualifying immigrant status, and
+- Be a U.S. citizen or have qualifying immigrant status.

 About the author

-Lindsey is a Paraplanner who strives to provide unique and exceptional client service.
-When you meet Lindsey, you will appreciate her attention to detail and friendly attitude.
-Outside of the office Lindsey enjoys cooking, traveling and spending time with family and friends.
+Lindsey strives to provide an individualized and exceptional client experience.
+She enjoys helping people identify their unique financial goals and aligning them with the resources to strive to achieve those goals.
+When you meet Lindsey, you will appreciate her friendly attitude and attention to detail.
+While out of the office, Lindsey enjoys traveling, cooking, hiking and spending time with her family.

 Certifications, Licenses, and Registrations